 Fundraising practically makes you a superhero.
 Your team will have already chosen to raise funds for vital equipment, life changing services, or ground breaking research.
 Or perhaps you decided to leave it to the experts to spend it in the area that needs funds the most.
-But then the big question hits... how will I do this?
+But then the big question is... how will I do this?

 We asked Josh who captained the team, Super Henry! about how he achieved such fantastic results.